leon4rd/test/README.md

-## Why was ten scared of seven?
-Because seven ate nine.
+## Why was the picture sent to prison?
+It was framed.